The involvement of the population in farming in the United States has undergone significant changes over the past two centuries.

 [9] https://www.gilderlehrman.org/history-resources/teacher-resources/statistics-trends-american-farming

-Farming, the Population, and Age was originally found on Access 2 Learn
+Farming, the Population, Age, and Other Problems was originally found on Access 2 Learn